Cults, Heresies, and Heterodoxies

 Well, the simple answer is sin.
 It is man's sin that spoils it.
 We are all subject to it (Romans 3:23).
 The real problem with doctrinal divides is not what the Bible says or does not say.
 It is our proclivity to read into it what we think it ought to say based on pre-conceived notions or tradition.

-The purpose of this article is give a defense for the historic orthodox Christian faith.
+The purpose of this article is to give a defense of the historic orthodox Christian faith.
+This has been an important part of the church from its very beginning.
+The writers of the New Testament over and over warn about false teaching and aberrations from the true Christian faith.
 The circle of those to be considered Christians is pretty large.
 But there are groups that simply cannot be considered within the circle.
 These are the cultic or clearly heretical groups.

 But we must be careful in all of this.
 This history of Christianity is such that some have drawn the circle too small.
 All sorts of charges have gone back and forth in the name of Christ.
 And this is not good.
 Charges of heresy have been unfounded.
 Indeed, the definition of heresy has even changed over time.
 While we have moved beyond burning people at the stake, Christians still often harbor harsh feelings toward the views of other good Christians.
 We have personally felt the weight of people that hold to views like a trapped elephant.
 We have seen how people can consider themselves a member of their denomination first, and Christians second.